Tales of the Teenage Mutant Ninja Turtles (TV series): Writing and animation

 Unlike previous Turtles series, which were developed as television shows first, Tales is a continuation of a film.
 This meant the showrunners had to use Mutant Mayhem as a guiding map in development.
 Just like with the film, the showrunners emphasized the teenage aspect of the Turtles.
 The series is presented from the Turtles point of view.
 Yost said that they sometimes think of it as "Tales by the Teenage Mutant Ninja Turtles", adding that there was a bit of an unreliable narrator element to it.
 The showrunners described the world presented in the series as being more grounded than those of previous incarnations of Turtles.
 The team made efforts to integrate April O'Neil into the stories and make sure she did not feel too distant from the Turtles.

 Independent animation studio Titmouse's Canadian unit provides the animation for the series.
 Like with Mutant Mayhem, which took an unconventional approach to its CG animation, Wan wanted the series to take an unconventional 2D animation look.
 He wanted to capture a "punk rock" feeling and described the style as rough and raw.
 The showrunner felt the series' more crude art style helped to distinguish it from its more clean-looking action cartoon peers.
 Wan also felt that the art style paid homage to the original Turtles comics by Kevin Eastman and Peter Laird.
 The series uses comic book drawings by Leonardo as a framing device, which the showrunners also added as an homage to the comics.
 For the action sequences, the team drew inspiration from various iterations of Turtles, including Mutant Mayhem, the 1990s live-action films, and Rise of the Teenage Mutant Ninja Turtles.

 Release and reception

 The first season of Tales of the Teenage Mutant Ninja Turtles debuted on Paramount+ on August 9, 2024, with all of its ordered 12 episodes.
 The season was released on DVD and Blu-ray on November 12, 2024, by Paramount Home Entertainment.
-The second season is set to debut on Paramount+ in December 2025.
+The second season debuted on Paramount+ on December 12, 2025.